Robust certification of quantum instruments through a sequential communication game: Introduction

-In the present work, we propose a new communication game enabling a more robust certification of quantum instruments.
-The standard $2\rightarrow1$ QRAC scenario is extended to a tripartite communication game where there are two sequential receivers who are not completely independent.
+In the present work, we propose a new type of communication game and show its quantum advantage, which enables certification of various quantum components in a semi device-independent way.
+Surprisingly, our scheme yields a more robust certification of quantum instruments, known so far.
+The standard $2\rightarrow1$ QRAC scenario is extended to a tripartite communication game where there are two sequential receivers who are not completely independent, unlike the previous extension \cite{Mohan_STI19}.
 Here, the sender (Aparna) and the first receiver (Barun) act in the same way as in the standard RAC task, whereas the second receiver (Chhanda) has to guess the remaining bit position so that at the end of the game, both receivers together may have the full information about the message encoded by the sender.
 Specifically, in the context of $2\rightarrow1$ QRAC, two bits of information are encoded into one bit by Aparna.
 Barun decodes the bit value of some position according to his random input.
-In our protocol, we allow restricted collaboration between two decoding receivers to make the task non-trivial and interesting as well.
-After decoding the asked bit value, Barun passes only his input information and the post-measured system to Chhanda without leaking any output information.
-We compute the optimal classical success probability of this proposed communication game and demonstrate an advantage through a quantum strategy.
+After decoding the asked bit value, Barun passes the post-measured system to Chhanda without leaking any output information, and the task of Chhanda is to guess the other bit value.
+We compute the optimal classical success probability of this communication game and demonstrate a prominent advantage through a quantum strategy.